...

 share your delicious take!

-What is a domino potato?
+What is a Crispy Garlic Domino Potatoes?

 How to make the perfect garlic potatoes?